djhardcore007/synthetic_image_analysis/papers/UFL.md

 # Key Take-aways

+This paper provides a possible latent variable model for us to experiment with, which is showed to have great generalization ability.
+We need access to their fine-tuned UFL model on the xview dataset.

 - When cropping bbox:
     - use square chips without reshaping which includes neighbor context information, which agrees to our previous methods;
     - more complex methods gave NO measurable benefits

 - Hidden space dim:
-    - 128 works fine, different values in feature dim do NOT offer significant benefits.
+    - 128 works fine.
+Different values in feature dim do NOT offer significant benefits.

 - Trick: employ random augmentation (flips, rotations, color gitter etc.) for better generalization ability.

-- Do not train the auto-encoder from scratch, use a pre-trained feature extracotr on ImageNet as baseline!
+- Do not train the auto-encoder from scratch, use a pre-trained feature extractor on ImageNet as baseline!

 - Try pretrained UFL using ResNet50 instead of auto-encoder in our work!